sysgears/domain-schema/README.md

 [![Twitter Follow](https://img.shields.io/twitter/follow/sysgears.svg?style=social)](https://twitter.com/sysgears)

-Domain Schema is a set of packages lets you design you application using Domain Driven Design Principles.
+Domain Schema is a set of packages that let you design your application using Domain Driven Design Principles.
-You create your schema with any fields your application needs.
+You create your schemas with any fields your application needs.
-Then use them as a single source of truth in your application to generate database schemas, forms, GraphQL types, etc.
+Then use them as a single source of truth in the application to generate database schemas, forms, GraphQL types, etc.
-`domain-schema` package tries to help you with this, not stay on your way, by imposing minimal limitations on the shape of domain schemas, not the fields and the meaning you can use.
+Domain Schema set of packages try to help you with this task, not stay on your way, by imposing minimal limitations on the shape of your domain schemas, not the fields and the meaning you can use.

 Example Domain Schema using ES6 syntax:
 ```js